Nicolas Deschamps (writer): Works

-Best known is Les Sociétés secrètes published after the author's death (Avignon, 1874–1876), re-edited and brought up to date by Claudio Janet (Paris, 1880 and 1881).
-Deschamps saw in European Freemasonry, whose origins he traced back to Manichæism, a baneful force.
-It worked, he claimed, under the cover of philanthropy, but against religion, the social order, patriotism, and even morality.
+The best-known of Deschamps's works is Les Sociétés secrètes, a work of conspiracy theory published after the author's death (Avignon, 1874–1876), re-edited and brought up to date by Claudio Janet (Paris, 1880 and 1881).
+In it, Deschamps characterized European Freemasonry as a baneful force working to harm religion, the social order, patriotism, and morality.
+He blamed it for the July Revolution and the French Revolution of 1848, and purported to trace its origins back to Manichæism.